Buying Recommendations

 » You always sleep on your side but feels discomfort on your knees?

 Presumably, your mattress is too hard or inelastic on the surface.
-A Topper (an additional soft mat) can be very helpful.
+A Topper (extra soft pad) can be very helpful, such as Zen 4.
 Pay attention to the elasticity of the surface.

 » Do you try too hard to find a position, in which you find your body stable enough to fall asleep?